 This course will help students understand why reconciliation is the responsibility of all Canadians and it will assist them in interdisciplinary reflection on what living into reconciliation might mean for them.

-In 2022-2023, the course will be taught by Reid Locklin, Associate Professor of Christianity and Culture at St. Michael’s College, along with guest presenters and community partners.
+The course is taught by a member of St Michael’s College faculty, along with guest presenters and community partners.

 - Why should I apply?